afilmoffog/users_pattern/README.md

-# Pattern for fastapi and fastapi-users with MongoDB
+# Boilerplate for fastapi and fastapi-users with MongoDB